-19. What is the timeline for review and clearance?
+20. What is the timeline for review and clearance?

 The maximum review period is 330 calendar days from the day the filing is considered to be complete.
 Transactions are initially reviewed by the DG, which issues final decisions for cases that do not raise serious competition concerns.
-Transactions reviewed under the fast-track proceeding are cleared, on average, in one month.
+Transactions reviewed under the fast-track proceeding are cleared, on average, in 20 days.

-As for complex cases, namely, transactions that are not eligible for the simplified notification form, it is possible to have pre-notification contacts with the DG.
-Since the Antitrust Law took effect, the parties have been required to submit a draft notification form covering the main elements of the proposed transaction, following an initial meeting with CADE's DG.
 For transactions that have been made public, CADE's DG has been requesting that the parties issue waivers allowing them to informally contact customers, suppliers and competitors to take their views on the proposed transaction.
-Cases for which the parties are required to submit the standard notification form have been cleared on average in less than three months.
+Cases for which the parties are required to submit the standard notification form have been cleared on average in 84 days after formal filing.
+(See question 17.)